On a Problem of Steinhaus: Piercing sequences and Farey fractions

 Our goal is to construct a strongly $g$-piercing sequence $Z$ of order $N$.
-Sequence $Z$ will include $X$ as a subsequence, and thus have a point in almost every interval of length $\frac{1}{n}$.
-Intuitively, it remains to add some points to $Z$ that handle correctly $n < N_0$, and intervals $\lbrac{y,y+\frac{1}{n}}$ with $y$ close to some Farey point in $\FP_1^{W-1}$.
+The sequence $Z$ will include $X$ as a subsequence, and already thereby will have a point in large majority of intervals of length $\frac{1}{n}$ from $[0,1)$.
+Intuitively, it remains to appropriately fill in the constructed $Z$ with relatively small number of points which will handle intervals $\lbrac{y,y+\frac{1}{n}}$ with $n < N_0$ and those with $n\geq N_0$ and $y$ close to some Farey point in $\FP_1^{W-1}$.

 Now, for any nonnegative integer $r$ we define the set